 Once an app signed with a certificate has been uploaded to the Play Store, all updates to that app must be signed with the same certificate.

 The signing certificate is stored in a binary file known as the keystore.
 The keystore is protected with a password and can store multiple certificates, each one protected with another password.

-So to upload an update to the app you need:
+So, to upload an update to the app you need:

 - access to the Play Store publishing account

-- the keystore which contains the certificate
+- the keystore that contains the certificate

 - the keystore password and the certificate password